HISPlayer/UnityWebGL-SDK/hisplayer-api.md

 #### protected void ChangeVideoContent(int playerIndex, string url, int resumePosition = 0 (optional), AdsProperties ads = null (optional))
 Change the video’s URL of a certain player given a new URL.
 The next playback will start paused if **autoPlay** is disabled.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The parameter **url** is the link to the new video.
 Please, make sure the new URL is correctly written.
 The **resumePosition** parameter is optional and is the time position in second(s) where the new content is starting the playback, default value is 0.
 The **AdsProperties** is an ads properties to use when loading the new content, default value is null.

+---

+### ⏱️ Timeline

 #### protected long GetVideoPosition(int playerIndex)
 Provides information about the timeline position in milliseconds, of the current video of a certain player.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

 #### protected long GetVideoDuration(int playerIndex)
 Provides information about the total duration in milliseconds, of the current video of a certain player.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

+---

+### 🧩 Tracks

 #### protected HISPlayerTrack[] GetTracks(int playerIndex)
 Provides the list of the video tracks of the current video playing on a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackBitrate(int playerIndex, int trackIndex)
 Get the bitrate of a certain track of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackWidth(int playerIndex, int trackIndex)
 Get the width of a certain track of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackHeight(int playerIndex, int trackIndex)
 Get the height of a certain track of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 of the list.

-#### protected int GetVideoWidth(int playerIndex)
-Get the width of the current track of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected int GetVideoHeight(int playerIndex)
-Get the height of the current track of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackID(int playerIndex, int trackIndex)
 Get the ID of a certain track of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackCount(int playerIndex)
 Get the number of tracks of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void SelectTrack(int playerIndex, int trackIndex)
 Select a certain track of a certain stream to be used as the main track.
 This action will disable ABR, to enable it again you can use **EnableABR** API.

-The possible tracks can be obtained from the tracks returned from the method GetTracks.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+---

+### 📶 ABR (Adaptive Bitrate)

+#### protected void EnableABR(int playerIndex)
+Enables the ABR to change automatically between tracks.

+#### protected void DisableABR(int playerIndex)
+Disables the ABR to prevent the player from changing tracks regardless of bandwidth.

+#### protected void SetMaxBitrate(int playerIndex, int bitrate)
+Set a new maximum bitrate (in bits per second) of a specific track.

+#### protected void SetMinBitrate(int playerIndex, int bitrate)
+Set a new minimum bitrate (in bits per second) of a specific track.

+---

+### 💬 Captions

 #### public void EnableCaptions(int playerIndex, bool enabled)
 Enables the captions of the stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public HISPlayerCaptionTrack[] GetCaptionTrackList(int playerIndex)
 Provide information about all the captions of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public int GetCaptionsCount(int playerIndex)
 Obtain the number of captions of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public string GetCaptionID(int playerIndex, int ccTrackIndex)
 Obtain the ID of a certain caption of a certain player.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public string GetCaptionLanguage(int playerIndex, int ccTrackIndex)
 Obtain the language of a certain caption of a certain player.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public void SelectCaptionTrack(int playerIndex, int ccTrackIndex)
 Select a certain caption of a certain stream to be used.
-Before using this functions is recommended to use GetCaptionTrackList in order to know all the information about the captions.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+Before using this function, it is recommended to use GetCaptionTrackList in order to know all the information about the captions.

+---

+### 🔊 Audio

 #### public HisPlayerAudioTrack[] GetAudioTrackList(int playerIndex)
 Provide information about all the audio tracks of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public int GetAudioCount(int playerIndex)
 Obtain the number of audio of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public string GetAudioID(int playerIndex, int audioTrackIndex)
 Obtain the ID of a certain audio of a certain player.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected string GetAudioLanguage(int playerIndex, int audioTrackIndex)
 Obtain the language of a certain audio of a certain player.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void SelectAudioTrack(int playerIndex, int audioTrackIndex)
 Select a certain audio-track of a certain stream to be used.
-Before using this functions is recommended to use GetAudioTrackList in order to know all the information about the audio-tracks.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected void EnableABR(int playerIndex)
-Enables the ABR to change automatically between tracks.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected void SetMaxBitrate(int playerIndex, int bitrate)
-Set a new maximum bitrate (in bits per second) of a specific track.
-This doesn’t disable ABR.
-The possible tracks can be obtained from the tracks returned from the method GetTracks.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected void SetMinBitrate(int playerIndex, int bitrate)
-Set a new minimum bitrate (in bits per second) of a specific track.
-This doesn’t disable ABR.
-The possible tracks can be obtained from the tracks returned from the method GetTracks.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected void DisableABR(int playerIndex)
-Disables the ABR to prevent the player from changing tracks regardless of bandwidth.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+---

+### 📡 Live & Ads

 #### protected bool IsLive(int playerIndex)
 Returns true if a certain stream is a live stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected float GetAdDuration(int playerIndex)
 Get the duration of a certain advertisement in milliseconds (ms).
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected float GetAdRemainingTime(int playerIndex)
 Get the remaining time of a certain advertisement in milliseconds (ms).
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected float GetAdCurrentTime(int playerIndex)
 Get the current time of a certain advertisement in milliseconds (ms).
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected void SetPlaybackSpeedRate(int playerIndex, float speed)
-Modify the **speed rate** of a certain stream giving a **playerIndex**.
-The value of the player's speed must be greater (>) than 0.0f and less than or equal (<=) to 8.0f.
-The default value of player's speed is 1.0f.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected float GetPlaybackSpeedRate(int playerIndex)
-Obtain the **speed rate** of a certain player.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.